-Clara Miller.
 Clara Miller is President of The F. B. Heron Foundation, which helps people and communities help themselves out of poverty.
 Prior to assuming the Foundation's presidency, Ms. Miller was President and CEO of Nonprofit Finance Fund which she founded and ran from 1984 through 2010.
-Ms. Miller was named to The NonProfit Times "Power and Influence Top 50" for the five years from 2006 through 2010.
-She was awarded a Bellagio Residency in 2010 by The Rockefeller Foundation.
-In addition to serving on The F. B. Heron Foundation's board, Ms. Miller is on the boards of GuideStar, The Robert Sterling Clark Foundation, and Family Independence Initiative.
-She is also a member of Social Investment Committee of the Kresge Foundation.
-In 2010, Ms. Miller became a member of the first Nonprofit Advisory Committee of the Financial Accounting Standards Board.
-In 1996, Ms. Miller was appointed by President Clinton to the U.S. Treasury's first Community Development Advisory Board for the then-newly-created Community Development Financial Institutions Fund.
-She later served as its Chair.
-She chaired the Opportunity Finance Network board for six years and was a member of the Community Advisory Committee of the Federal Reserve Bank of New York for eight years.
-Other prior board affiliations include Grantmakers for Effective Organizations, Enterprise Community Loan Fund, Community Wealth Ventures and Working Today.
+In addition to serving on The F. B. Heron Foundation's board, Ms. Miller is on the boards of the Sustainability Accounting Standards Board (SASB), Family Independence Initiative, The Robert Sterling Clark Foundation and StoneCastle Financial Corp.
+She is a member of Social Investment Committee of the Kresge Foundation.
+From 2010-2014, Ms. Miller was a member of the first Nonprofit Advisory Committee of the Financial Accounting Standards Board.
+Ms. Miller was named to The NonProfit Times "Power and Influence Top 50" in 2006, 2007, 2008, 2009 and 2010.
+She was awarded a Bellagio Residency in 2010 by The Rockefeller Foundation and in 2014 Miller and the F.B.
+Heron Foundation received the Prince's Prize for Innovative Philanthropy from the Prince Albert II of Monaco Foundation and the de Tocqueville Foundation/Institute de France.
+Ms. Miller is a member of the G8 U.S. Advisory Committee on Impact investing.
+In 2015, Ms. Miller received Investor of the Year award from Institutional Investor Magazine in the category of "small foundations."
+In 1996, Ms. Miller was appointed by President Clinton to the U.S.Treasury's first Community Development Advisory Board for the then-newly-created Community Development Financial Institutions Fund.
+She served initially as a member and later as its Chair.
+She also chaired the Opportunity Finance Network board for six years and was a member of the Community Advisory Committee of the Federal Reserve Bank of New York for eight years.
 Ms. Miller speaks and writes extensively about nonprofit capitalization and finance and has been published in The Financial Times, Stanford Social Innovation Review, The Nonprofit Quarterly and the Chronicle of Philanthropy.